Clinical-Genomics/genmod/README.md

 - **genmod annotate**, for annotating inheritance patterns, frequencies, cadd scores etc.
 - **genmod build_annotation**, for building new annotation sets from different sources
 - **genmod analyze**, do a basic analysis of the annotated variants in a vcf file
-- **genmod summarize_variants**, to get some basic statistics of the annotated variants in a vcf file
+- **genmod summarize**, to get some basic statistics of the annotated variants in a vcf file

 ##Installation:##